 Lucy Vann is an artist preoccupied with small-scale weirdness and the surreally mundane.
 From her studio in S1 Artspace she works with video, sculpture, performance and installation.

-Introducing John Hoyland (1934-2011), the Sheffield-born abstract painter now championed by Damien Hirst.
+Introducing John Hoyland (1934-2011), the Sheffield-born abstract painter who took on the international art world.

 Peter Martin is an artist and S1 Artspace studio holder.
 As well as his own video-based art practice, he is involved in a number of projects in Sheffield – each connected by the desire to do good through creativity.

 A loveable and inky t-shirted aquatint pro, working in the most incredible studio we've ever stepped foot in.